-■ 21 Taking the example of the local display
+■ 22 Taking the example of the local display

-- A maximum of 20 event messages can be displayed in chronological order. - If the Extended HistoROM application package (order option) is enabled in the device, the event list can contain up to 100 entries .
+- Max.
+20 event messages can be displayed in chronological order. - If the Extended HistoROM application package (order option) is enabled in the device, the event list can contain up to 100 entries .